ShreyasShrez/bitcoin-regtest-network/README.md

 2. **Fixed RPC Credentials**: Used hardcoded credentials (btcuser/btcpass) for simplicity.
 In production, these should be environment variables or secrets.
 Tradeoff: less secure but simpler for local development.

-3. **Volume Persistence**: Docker volumes are used to persist blockchain data.
-Tradeoff: data persists between runs (can be cleaned with `-v` flag), which is useful for testing but requires manual cleanup.

-4. **Health Checks**: Implemented Docker health checks to ensure nodes are ready before proceeding.
-Tradeoff: adds some complexity but improves reliability.

-5. **Script Reusability**: Script checks for running containers and reuses them.
-Tradeoff: allows multiple transaction runs but requires manual cleanup if you want a fresh start.

-6. **Random Transaction Amounts**: Each script run creates a transaction with a random amount.
+3. **Random Transaction Amounts**: Each script run creates a transaction with a random amount.
 Tradeoff: more realistic testing but less predictable for specific test scenarios.

-7. **Block Generation Strategy**: Mines 101 blocks initially to unlock block rewards (Bitcoin requires 100 confirmations before spending block rewards).
-Tradeoff: takes slightly longer on first run but ensures proper funding.
+4. **Block Generation Strategy**: Mines 101 blocks initially to unlock block rewards.
+Bitcoin requires 100 confirmations before coinbase transactions (block rewards) can be spent.
+Mining 101 blocks ensures the first block's reward has 100 confirmations and is immediately spendable.
+Tradeoff: takes slightly longer on first run but ensures proper funding and allows transactions right away.

-8. **Awk vs bc for Floating Point**: Used `awk` for floating point comparisons instead of `bc` for better portability across systems.
-Tradeoff: slightly less intuitive syntax but more widely available.

 ## Troubleshooting